edwardcrompton/peaks/README.md

 Shows the distance and bearing of peaks that can be seen from a particular latitude and longitude.
 The results are ordered by the ratio of the height to the peak to its distance away.

-Designed run off line as a Progressive Web App on a mobile device.
+Designed to run off line as a Progressive Web App on a mobile device.

 See https://edwardcrompton.github.io/peaks